 Translating Bias Matrix into Technical Requirements

 As the matrix shows, marketing bias spans several dimensions, each calling for targeted detection and mitigation.
-These complexities translate into specific technical data transformation tasks.
-For instance:
+This is done by developing a separate data pipeline for each bias.
+In the example above, this could look like:

 Moving Beyond Bias: The Path Forward